 What can I expect if I get a COVID vaccine shot?

-Most vaccinations require that you receive an injection into your upper arm or thigh.
+Most vaccinations require an injection into your upper arm or thigh.
 A healthcare professional will then allow time for your body to develop immunity before scheduling another vaccination appointment.

 Is there a COVID vaccine shortage?

-No, there is currently no COVID vaccine shortage, and all FDA-approved vaccines are completely free.
+No, there is no COVID-19 vaccine shortage, and all FDA-approved vaccines are free.

 Are there any COVID vaccine side effects?

 In some cases, certain people can experience minor side effects from a vaccination shot, such as:

 - redness and rash at the injection site

 If any of these symptoms last more than a few days, contact your doctor.